fatih/vim-go-tutorial/README.md

 if you have many files inside the directory, only the files that have the package clause correctly are part of a package.

-To see the files that makes a package you can call the following:
+To see the files that make a package you can call the following:

 ```
 :GoFiles